YSCEDC/YSCE/Documentation/YSFCE_Physics.md

 ### Helicopter Drag Coefficient Fundementals

 Need to calculate properties for the propeller engine.
+YSFlight assumes that at zero air speed, the propeller thrust will be equal to:

+$$T = g \times WEIGHCLN + WEIGLOAD + WEIGFUEL$$

+We start calculating propeller

 $$PropK = - \left(\frac{PROPELLR   \times   PROPEFCY}{PROPVMIN^2}\right)$$